Indigenous Name-Dropping - The Dead Cat Bounce

 2) Personalities: It is difficult to know how one person may view a “big name” so it’s wisest to avoid name-dropping altogether when becoming acquainted with Indigenous communities.
 Don’t assume an Indigenous celebrity or person of renown is unequivocally and universally respected - that’s one of those nasty “assume” theories.

 3) Individuals: Name-dropping to individuals is of little value and brings nothing to the relationship.
 Again, don’t assume that if people have something in common then they would automatically know and respect the same people and share common outlooks.
-And you don’t ever want to say “some of my best friends are Native, First Nation, Inuit or Indigenous” as a way of trying to make yourself look good.
+And you don’t ever want to say “Some of my best friends are Native, First Nation, Inuit or Indigenous” as a way of trying to make yourself look good.

 So name-dropping can go either way just as the use of colloquialisms can deter a good conversation.